 2018 Large Wood Technical Field School

-This two-day field school intends to train forestry and restoration professionals in both engineered and non-engineered large wood augmentation techniques that have been proven effective in restoring stream habitats on the Northern California coast.
-Participants will learn how to effectively design and implement large wood restoration projects by learning how to identify geomorphic conditions of a treatment stream and select appropriate implementation methods to achieve desired results.
-Each day will include classroom lectures, hands-on activities, field demonstrations, project site tours, and ample group discussion.
+This two-day field school trained forestry and restoration professionals in both engineered and non-engineered large wood augmentation techniques that have been proven effective in restoring stream habitats on the Northern California coast.
+Participants learned how to effectively design and implement large wood restoration projects by learning how to identify geomorphic conditions of a treatment stream and select appropriate implementation methods to achieve desired results.
+Each day included classroom lectures, hands-on activities, field demonstrations, project site tours, and ample group discussion.

-Hands-on group activities will include buoyancy and other engineering computations and the construction of large wood site scenarios in the classroom.
-Field school contributors will provide an on-site overview of heavy equipment implementation techniques.
-Additional discussion topics during the field school will include project site identification, project layout, and design considerations.
+Hands-on group activities included buoyancy and other engineering computations and the construction of large wood site scenarios in the classroom.
+Field school contributors provided an on-site overview of heavy equipment implementation techniques.
+Additional discussion topics during the field school included project site identification, project layout, and design considerations.

 Accelerated Recruitment: Cost-effective Restoration Techniques for Enhancing Instream Habitat in California Coho Streams

 Chris Blencowe – Blencowe Watershed Management, Inc.

 Selecting and Sourcing Trees for the Accelerated Recruitment Approach

 Restoring Wood’s Essential Role in Controlling Channel Grade and Stability in Small Streams

 Mike Love – Michael Love and Associates, Inc.

 How to Keep Your Wood from Floating Downstream: Interactive Computations for Stability of Large Wood Structures